For readers and other media

 - Supplied by subscriber: name, address, postcode, telephone if given, email address if given;

 - Payment amount and method of payment (cheque, credit card or bill) are recorded as received.
 Cheque numbers are not recorded for individuals or institutions, but are recorded in the case of subscription agencies.
-Credit card details are retained only in paper format, and never electronically — they are only disclosed to CIBC Visa, our transaction agents;
+As we use PayPal as an intermediary for credit card payments, we do not retain subscribers’ credit card information, either on paper or electronically;

 - Subscription periods, annotations concerning subscription or address changes, subscription types, and other information necessary for the output of magazine mailing labels, reminder letters, and related correspondence;